sdiehl/stephendiehl.com/posts/types.md

     Possible fix: add an instance declaration for (Num Foo)
 ```

-In short, Python's notion of duck typing and **ad-hoc
+In short, Python's notion of duck typing and **ad-hoc polymorphism**
-polymorphism** with constraints in Haskell are quite similar from a
+with constraints in Haskell are quite similar from a structural
-structural standpoint, but with the exception that Python defers
+standpoint, but with the exception that Python is not able to reason
-failures to runtime since it is not able to reason about the
+about types in question and defers failures to runtime since it is not
-types of arguments while Haskell is able to reject a large class
+able to reason about the types of arguments while Haskell is able to
-of invalid programs at compile time.
+reject a large class of invalid programs at compile time.

 To remedy the Python program, we make the Foo class quack like a
 integer.